-NOTE: This feature is not available in all sonar views.
+NOTE: This feature is available in the Traditional sonar views.

-The a-scope is a vertical flasher along the right side of the fullscreen sonar view.
-This feature expands the most recently received sonar data so that it is easier to see.
+The a-scope is a vertical flasher along the right side of the view, showing you what is underneath the transducer right now.
+You can use the a-scope to identify target returns that may be missed when the sonar data is quickly scrolling across the screen, such as when your boat is moving at high speeds.
 It can also be helpful for detecting fish that are close to the bottom.